Expensify/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-Small-To-Medium-Sized-Businesses.md

 ![Expense Basics](https://help.expensify.com/assets/images/playbook-expense-basics.png){:width="100%"}

-At this point, you’ve set enough compliance controls around categorical spending and general expenses for all employees such that you can put trust in our solution to audit all expenses upfront so you don’t have to.
-Next, let’s dive into how we can comfortably take on more automation while relying on compliance controls to capture bad behavior (or better yet, instill best practices in our employees).
+At this point, you’ve set enough compliance controls around categorical spending and general expenses for all employees that you can trust our solution to audit all expenses upfront so you don’t have to.
+Next, let’s explore how we can comfortably take on more automation while relying on compliance controls to capture bad behavior (or better yet, instill best practices in our employees).

 ## Step 7: Set up scheduled submit
 For an efficient company, we recommend setting up [Scheduled Submit](https://help.expensify.com/articles/expensify-classic/policy-and-domain-settings/reports/Scheduled-Submit) on a *Daily* Frequency: